About Us

 Leadership

-Jack Magruder, Executive Director, engages in strategic outreach with policymakers and non-profit organizations at the local, state, and national levels to build support for constitutional and statutory solutions on behalf of No Shutdown Pay for Congress.
+Jack Magruder, Executive Director, leads strategic outreach with policymakers and non-profit organizations at the local, state, and national levels to advance constitutional and statutory solutions on behalf of No Shutdown Pay for Congress, a non-partisan, non-profit organization dedicated to prohibiting members of Congress from receiving pay or backpay during government shutdowns.

-Before leading No Shutdown Pay for Congress, Jack worked as a public affairs consultant, communicating around federal and state policy issues for a range of industries and interest groups.
+Before leading No Shutdown Pay for Congress, Jack worked as a public affairs consultant at The Herald Group in Washington, D.C.,communicating around federal and state policy issues for a range of industries and interest groups.
 His experience includes advising non-profits, trade associations, and private companies on media relations, legislative messaging, and coalition management.
+Jack’s clients included organizations focused on government accountability, tax administration, insurance, healthcare, manufacturing, and collective bargaining policy.
+He has successfully placed and published numerous op-eds, letters to the editor, and featured quotes on behalf of clients in prominent media outlets across the country, including The Washington Post, The Wall Street Journal, The New York Times, Newsweek, and The Baltimore Sun.

 Norman Understein is the Founding Director of No Shutdown Pay for Congress.